 The term “green building” is moving steadily from fringe to mainstream, but its meaning is getting blurrier in the process.
 Sounds good on a brochure, but is it accurate?
 What does “green building” even mean?

 That’s one of the most clear, compact and intelligent summaries I’ve seen in a while.
-Check out more than 2,000 articles listed under the Green Building topic at the Business Exchange for more insight.

-A sustainable building, or green building is an outcome of a design which focuses on increasing the efficiency of resource use – energy, water, and materials – while reducing building impacts on human health and the environment during the building’s lifecycle, through better sitting, design, construction, operation, maintenance, and removal.
+A sustainable building, or green building is an outcome of a design which focuses on increasing the efficiency of resource use – energy, water, and materials – while reducing building impacts on human health and the environment during the building’s lifecycle, through better siting, design, construction, operation, maintenance, and removal.

 - Efficiently using energy, water, and other resources